agisga/spitzy/_posts/2015-05-05-documentation.md

 #### Implementation

-The second-order Adams-Bashforth method is implemented in the class `Ode` in `spitzy`.
-It can be utilized by setting the parameter `method` to `:ab2` when defining an `Ode` object.
+The second-order Adams-Bashforth method is implemented in the class `Spitzy::Ode` in `spitzy`.
+It can be utilized by setting the parameter `method` to `:ab2` when defining an `Spitzy::Ode` object.
 As the Euler method, the Adams-Bashforth implementation in `spitzy` operates on a fixed pre specified step size, and takes as inputs the range of $x$ values, the initial condition, the step size for the $x$-grid, and the function $f(x,y)$ (as a `Proc` object or a supplied block).

 Since the Adams-Bashforth method requires the last two functional values for the approximation of the next functional value, and since only one initial value is given, we apply [Heun's method](http://en.wikipedia.org/wiki/Heun%27s_method) to approximate the functional value at the second time step.
 Heun's method is given by the following formula